Bair Hugger Complications

 More than 5,000 patients have sued 3M, the manufacturer of Bair Hugger, saying the device was responsible for infections they experienced from surgery.
-Many of these were for surgeries involving implants, including knee, hip and other joint replacements, which have a higher risk for contamination than other surgeries.
+Many surgeries involved implants, including knee, hip and other joint replacements, which have a higher risk for contamination than other surgeries.